Rajpratik71/linux-manPages/foo2hiperc-wrapper.md

               Seascape    -os   (rotated 90 degrees clockwise)

    Printer Tweaking Options
        These are the options used to customize the operation of foo2hiperc for a particular printer.

        -u xoffxyoff
               Set the offset of the start of the printable region from the upper left corner, in pixels [varies with paper size].

        -l xoffxyoff
               Set the offset of the end of the printable region from the lower right corner, in pixels [varies with paper size].

        -L mask
-              Send  the  logical  clipping  values  from  -u/-l in the HIPERC stream.  foo2hiperc-wrapper always runs  Ghostscript  with  the ideal  page  dimensions, so that the scale of the image is cor‐ rect, regardless whether or not  the  printer  has  unprintable regions.
+              Send the logical clipping values from -u/-l in the HIPERC stream.  foo2hiperc-wrapper always runs Ghostscript with the ideal page dimensions, so that the scale of the image is correct, regardless  whether  or not the printer has unprintable regions.
 This option is used to move the position of the clipped image back to where it belongs on the page.
 The default is to send the amount which was clipped by -u and -l, and should be good in most cases.

               0   don't send any logical clipping amounts 1   only send Y clipping amount